Agent Orchestration

 ->then( SynthesizeBriefStep::class )

-This is the cleanest starting point for planner/executor systems because each agent run is inspectable and retryable on its own.
+This is the cleanest starting point for planner/executor systems because each agent run remains inspectable and retryable on its own.

 Pattern 2: Human review before the run continues

-Use await_decision() when the workflow should stop for a real yes/no decision, and await_input() when the operator needs to send structured feedback back into the run.
+Use wait_for_decision() when the workflow should stop for a real yes-or-no decision, and wait_for_input() when the operator needs to send structured feedback back into the run.

 use Queuety\Queuety;